 There may be many occasions in your professional life where you’ve been required to share confidential information with another party.
-The sharing of this information might facilitate your employment with the party, a partnership, or a mutually beneficial project.
+The sharing of this information might facilitate your commercial relationship with another party, including, but not limited to, employment, a partnership, or a mutually beneficial project.
 However, you may also be exposing yourself to financial loss by giving up proprietary information.
-This is where a Non-Disclosure Agreement can be one of the most valuable assets you hold in your professional career.
+This is where confidentiality covenants in contracts can be one of the most valuable assets you hold in your professional career.

 In fact, NDAs are some of the most crucial contracts that exist in business across the world.
 Without them, businesses could not trust each other.
-Everyone would either have access to everyone else’s customer list and sales processes or else not be able to share this information with anyone at all, even if it was mutually beneficial to do so.
+Everyone would either have access to everyone else’s confidential information, inclduding, but not limited to, customer list and sales processes, or else not be able to share this information with anyone at all, even if it was mutually beneficial to do so.

-If an employee thinks it’s possible that their employer could tell a competitor about this information or that a vendor of the company could provide information that might hurt their own career, they should consider creating a mutual confidentiality agreement so that all parties involved are limited in what they can reveal and are thus protected.
+If an employee does not want to give up proprietary rights in such information, then they should either refrain from disclosing such information or try to seek a consulting relationship and enter into a mutual confidentiality agreement so that all parties involved are limited in what they can do with any disclosed confidential information.
 In any case of a breach in information confidentiality, the NDA can be the primary source of information on the case such as this case between Intel and Streamscale.

 The Complexities of an NDA